nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 However, it is good practice to keep individual environments for specific programs.
 This is because when you add a new program to environment, it may require different dependencies than programs already in the environment.
 Thus, the dependencies could clash and cause one or many programs so stop working.
 Here we will keep the number of programs in each environment low, and try to group them by task.
 Fastqc and MultiQC are frequently used together and work well in and envrionment.

-In the next environment we need to set up R using the package r-essentials.
-Thn we can install dada2, which runs in R.
+In the next environment we set up R using the package r-essentials.
+Then we can install dada2, which runs in R:

 **Set up dada2 env:**
 ``` bash